 (1935) is American political novel by Sinclair Lewis.
 This semi-satirical story depicts the rise of one politician, who managed to win the election

-and create society that is governed by his loyal political militia.
-Main character realizes too late what is happening, and starts his struggle against
+and create a society that is governed by his loyal political militia.
+The main character realizes too late what is happening and starts his struggle against

 this fascists regime.